dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 </html>
 ```

 We are fleshing out our app little by little.
 The `firebaseui-container` div will contain our login button.
-Now, the `app.js` file will contain our app logic for authentication.
+The `app.js` file will contain the app logic for authentication.
 This leads us to the next stage.

 ### Step 3: Set up Phone Number Authentication